applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 ### Contribute to the Applicaster pods repositories
 If you have access to the Applicaster [Cocoapods Private Repository](https://github.com/applicaster/CocoaPods-Private), please create a pull request to this repository.

-If you do not have access to the private repository use our [Public Cocoapods Repository](https://github.com/applicaster/CocoaPods).
+If you do not have access to the private repository, please use our [Public Cocoapods Repository](https://github.com/applicaster/CocoaPods).
 Either by pushing a branch and opening a PR or forking and creating a PR to the repository.

 In this case - there is no need to add the repository in the plugin manifest.